hadiaalv/hadiaalv/README.md

-👋 Hi, I’m Hadiya Alvi!
+ Hi, I’m Hadia Alvi!
-🎯 I’m passionate about technology, innovation, and continuous learning.
+ I’m passionate about technology, innovation, and continuous learning.
-🌱 Currently diving deep into Python development, Machine Learning, and Web Development.
+ Currently diving deep into Python development, Machine Learning, and Web Development.
-🤝 Open to collaborating on exciting projects, especially those related to AI, software development, and impactful tech solutions.
+ Open to collaborating on exciting projects, especially those related to AI, software development, and impactful tech solutions.
-📫 Feel free to connect with me.
+ Feel free to connect with me.
-😄 Pronouns: she/her
+ Pronouns: she/her
-⚡ Fun fact: I love turning complex problems into simple, elegant solutions—and I’m always up for a good tech challenge!